Manage Vault access with Kubernetes service accounts

 - Platform team responsible for Vault and Kubernetes

-More specifically, this guide is intended for the following roles:
+More specifically, this guide targets the following roles:

 - Vault administrator manages Vault namespaces, configures Kubernetes authentication and sets access policies.